Kubernetes Image Baking

 What does NOT go in the image

-- Cluster certificates (kubeadm generates per cluster)
+- Cluster certificates (kubeadm generates these per cluster).

-- Kubeconfigs
+- Kubeconfigs.

-- CNI manifest YAMLs (master applies via
+- CNI manifest YAMLs (the master applies them via

-- Cluster name, VPC config, Pod CIDR, Service CIDR
+- Cluster name, VPC config, Pod CIDR, Service CIDR.

-Do not pre-bake any of the above -- doing so will break per-cluster isolation.
+Do not pre-bake any of the above.
+Doing so will break per-cluster isolation.

 Ubuntu / Debian